The efficacy of tournament designs: Methodology

-\citet{Appleton1995} uses normally distributed ratings, \citet{McGarrySchutz1997} consider fixed, linearly structured values, whereas \citet{ScarfYusofBilbao2009} estimate winning probabilities from historical data of the UEFA Champions League.
-We combine these approaches by examining three theoretical and three real-world scenarios, thus all simulations are carried out with six different sets of winning probabilities.
+\citet{Appleton1995} and \citet{MendoncaRaghavachari2000} use normally distributed ratings, whereas \citet{McGarrySchutz1997} consider fixed, linearly structured values.
+Since the number of players is smaller in these articles (eight or 16 in \citet{Appleton1995}, six in \citet{MendoncaRaghavachari2000}, and eight in \citet{McGarrySchutz1997}), their assumptions on winning probabilities cannot be uniquely extended to our case. \citet{ScarfYusofBilbao2009} use historical data from the UEFA Champions League to predict the outcome of matches, thus their simulation model depends on the sport considered to a large extent.
+Therefore, we have decided to examine three theoretical and three real-world scenarios, consequently, all simulations are carried out with six different sets of winning probabilities.

+For each scenario, we conducted 1 million simulation runs.
+The metrics presented in the following are derived from these simulations.
+According to the Central Limit Theorem, the sample means converge.
+To show that the convergence is sufficiently fast, we cut the 1 million simulation runs into 10 equal sized runs and tested the obtained sample means with Student's t-test.
+At the significance level of 1\%, the sample mean of each metric presented here does not differ from the true value by more than $0.5$\%.